-The June 5-6, 2014, workshop Building an Integrated MGI Accelerator Network, held at Georgia Tech, was co-organized by the IMat, the University of Wisconsin-Madison, and the University of Michigan.
-The event served as a platform to initiate a national dialogue that resulted in the founding of a collaborative Materials Accelerator Network.
+A June 5-6, 2014, workshop held at Georgia Tech, was co-organized by the IMat, the University of Wisconsin-Madison, and the University of Michigan.
+The event served as a platform to initiate a national dialogue that resulted in the founding of a collaborative Materials Innovation Ecosystem.

-High priority recommendations, as described in the report, include:
+High priority recommendations, as described in the workshop report, include:

 • Focus on education and training of the future MGI workforce;

 • Compile a knowledge base of existing federally funded MGI-related efforts

 • Link physical and cyber infrastructure that cuts across material classes & application domains;